Chapter 3 BWV 137 Lobe den Herren, den mächtigen König der Ehren

 So Bach now appears to be producing new cantatas at considerably less than half the previous rate, giving some credence to the theory that he was losing interest in the genre.

 We need to note that there was no cantata composed for the 12th Sunday of Trinity in the second cycle (1724).
 C 137, initially intended for this day in 1725 (note that C 35 was composed for the same occasion in 1726) might thus be considered as a late addition to the second cycle.
-That may well have been Bach′s intention.
-But the crucial point is that C 137 remains a part of the established format: a chorale cantata commencing with a fantasia built upon the closing hymn melody.
-In other words, it follows precisely the layout of the first forty cantatas of the second cycle and may well be considered to reside there.
+That may well have been Bach′s intention because C 137 is structurally akin to it: a chorale cantata commencing with a fantasia built upon the closing hymn melody.
+In other words, it follows precisely the layout of the first forty cantatas of the second cycle and may well have been intended to reside there.

 But, as always, Bach is never that easily pigeonholed.
 A glance at the movement structure confirms the lack of recitatives.
 This was a characteristic of his earliest cantatas and was most recently apparent in C 4, resurrected for the Easter celebrations of the second cycle and the first cantata to break the fantasia pattern.
 But whilst recitatives, often highly experimental, were a definite feature of the cycle two chorale cantatas, they appear less often in the later ones.
 Cs 112, 177, 100 and 129 all dispense with them (vol 2, chapters 54, 56 and 57; vol 3 chapter 16).